 It is best to isolate NFS and/or CIFS traffic off of the metadata network to eliminate contention that will impact performance.
-For optimal performance it is necessary to use 1000BaseT instead of 100BaseT.
-On NFS clients, use the vers=3, rsize=262144 and wsize=262144 mount options, and use TCP mounts instead of UDP.
+On NFS clients, use the vers=4, rsize=262144 and wsize=262144 mount options, and use TCP mounts instead of UDP.
 When possible, it is also best to utilize TCP Offload capabilities as well as jumbo frames.
 It is best practice to have clients directly attached to the same network switch as the NFS or CIFS server.
 Any routing required for NFS or CIFS traffic incurs additional latency that impacts performance.

 It is critical to make sure the speed/duplex settings are correct, because this severely impacts performance.
+Most of the time auto-detect is the correct setting for the ethernet interface used for the NFS or CIFS traffic.

-Most of the time auto-detect is the correct setting.
-Some managed switches allow setting speed/duplex (for example 1000Mb/full,) which disables auto-detect and requires the host to be set exactly the same.
+Whether auto-detect is the correct setting depends on the ethernet switch capabilities that the ethernet interface connects to.
+Some managed switches can not negotiate the auto-detect capability with a host ethernet interface and instead allow setting speed/duplex (for example 1000Mb/full,) which disables auto-detect and requires the host to be set exactly the same.
 However, if the settings do not match between switch and host, it severely impacts performance.
 For example, if the switch is set to auto-detect but the host is set to 1000Mb/full, you will observe a high error rate along with extremely poor performance.
 On Linux, the ethtool tool can be very useful to investigate and adjust speed/duplex settings.

-If performance requirements cannot be achieved with NFS or CIFS, consider using a StorNext Distributed LAN client or fibre-channel attached client.
+If performance requirements cannot be achieved with NFS or CIFS, consider using a StorNext LAN client or fibre-channel attached client.